Flappy-BoilerMaker/Flappy-One/README.md

 - [x] The game should stop when object hit the wall or the ground
 - [x] The score should add by one eveytime user pass a wall
 - [x] The user should be able enter the nickname
-- [x] The game should have sound effect
 - [x] The game should have introduction lunch image
-- [x] The user should be able enter the nickname
+- [x] The user should be able to upload their score with nick name
-- [x] The sever should record user's nickname and score
 - [x] The user should be able to share the score to social media (using API)

+## Optional Stories

+- [x] The user should be able to choose whether they want to upload the score or not
+- [x] The game should have sound effect and theme music

 ## UI Wireframe 01